 Maybe I entered the world of Barsk with poorly calibrated expectations.
 Lavish critical praise described a unique, thoughtful science fiction tale.
 I typically view such panegyric with skepticism, but the book’s premise sounded legitimately intriguing: in a galaxy of advanced sapient mammals, a planet inhabited by an ostracized elephantine race produces a unique drug that allows trained “speakers” to assemble memory constructs of dead people and converse with them.
 One speaker discovers he can no longer contact these departed figures and sets off to discover whether the radio silence has any connection to a prophecy the first Speaker made years before.

 Now, to acknowledge my own bias, I struggle with stories that indulge too many variables.
 A planet producing the pharmacological backbone of the galactic economy?
 Cool.
 Sentient animal protagonists?
 Sure.
 But pile on a haphazard collection of other inventions—psychics!
 Space elevators!
 Genetic engineering!
 Artificial gravity!
 Memory particles!
 Prophecies!
-Moons that apparently transmit prognosticative data in some way!
+Moons that seemingly transmit prognosticative data in some undisclosed way!
 ALL THE THINGS!—and each one further strains my suspension of disbelief.